rathiromil13/Info_Viz_HW1/Readme.md

 For this problem, I selected GDP per Capita Data adjusted in US Inflated price so that the scale remains same for all countries.

-The basic transformation are similar, mapping GDP data to Country and Continents data so as to get their proper names.
+The basic transformation are similar, performing inner merge GDP data to Country and Continents data so as to get their proper names.
 Percentage Change in GDP for similar countries across different year was also calculated and stored in a new column named "pct_gdp_change"

 The following GIF was obtained from Distribution of GDP per capita for each country for each year.